bringbackourneighbours/bringbackourneighbours/architecture/architecture.md

 ## Solution Strategy

 Implementation should happen in a Javascript-ish way, as this it the skill the programmers bring and prefer.

-Gerne KEIN JSX, sehr gerne Typescript.
-Ich würde außer dem gegen Scss voten egal.

-### PDF -generation
-Pdfs per print
-Die pdfs macht man am besten nach dem deployment per z.b. puppeteer.
-Das Frontend stellt dafür die Inhalte bereit und dann wird per headless chrome gedruckt und als PDF auf der richtige Route hochgeladen
-Dabei könnte der "normale" Inhalt mit Print media query gestyled werde oder...
-Vielleicht ist es praktikabel eine extra "hidden" Seite dafür zu haben, das macht das debuggin einfacher.
-Zumal es auf dem Prinz auch eigene inhaltr gibt (z.b. visdp und Logo und so was)
-Im Anschluss an den Print könnte man noch mit ghostscript o.ä. noch ein bisschen post processing machen: Komprimierung und ggbf auch zusammen Mergen von allen flyern je Sprache+Layouts für den Massendruck.

-### Shortlinks

-Shortlink per API Route
-Aktuell sind die shortlinks per Hand mit YOURLS eingestellt, nun wäre es sinnvoll das auch  in die Daten der Inhalte mit rein zu ziehen, damit daraus auch immer die qrcodes generiert werden können.
-Generell könnten man im Druck auch qr codes dafür anbieten.
-Es gibt dabei 3 Typen:
-Für unser Material auf das verwiesen wird innerhalb unseres Materials (z.b. flyer werden im Koffer verlinkt) — das sind dann die Metadaten den Material auf das gezeigt wird
-Für die links die von außen (per qr code) auf unser Material zeigen .— das sind dann die Metadaten den Material auf das gezeigt wird
-Externes Material das wir nur verlinken. — as müssen wir dann extra Pflegen als eigenen datentyp.
+All in all we should prefer the simpler and mori maintainable options, as the team is not fixed.

+### SPA vs MPA and the question of javascript

+We could use an SinglePageAppilcation – one html is loaded and everything is js – or we could use a MultiPage-Application, where on each navigation the browser will fetch an new HTML document.

+If we want to accommodate lower end device we have to minimise the footprint of the page.
+We definitely want to have some sort Server-Side-Rendering.
+Booting bigger chunks to javascript is out of the question, but still a little js wont hurt.
+Comparing static html with some sort of hydration, in experiments yielded that the difference is of a magnitude.
+Still the difference in perceived performance is not that big.

+=> Both would work but MPA is favored

 ### Content-Management

 M.e gibt es 2 zentrale Fragen:
 1. Wo lebt der content?
 Im Git oder in einem "echten" CMS mit Datenbank?
-   Hier wäre die Konsequenz, das es für nicht-devs quasi unmöglich wird inhalte einzustellen wen wir git nehmen.
-Ist die Frage ob das schlimm ist.
+   Hier wäre die Konsequenz, das es für nicht-devs quasi unmöglich wird inhalte einzustellen, wenn wir git nehmen.
+Ist die Frage, ob das schlimm ist.

-2. Wollen wir die Inhalten Modular gestalten, also Flyer und Koffer aus "Bausteinen" zusammensetzen, oder erhöht das nur die Komplexität und bringt am Ende wenig?
+2. Wollen wir die Inhalte modular gestalten, also Flyer und Koffer aus "Bausteinen" zusammensetzen, oder erhöht das nur die Komplexität und bringt am Ende wenig?

 Ich habe diese 2 Frage mal in 5 Varianten versucht etwas zu verschriftlichen – nur um das jeweils auch mal richtig zu durchdenken.